CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

 * If corresponding components (directional antennas) are used at the access points, WLANs can also be used to network real estate.
 According to the manufacturer, ranges in the kilometer range can be achieved here.
 The access points can be operated as relay station or bridge.
 The IEEE 802.11 standard uses the term Independent Basic Service Set (IBSS) for radio networks in ad-hoc mode and Basic Service Set (BSS) for constellations in infrastructure mode with an access point.
 Several coupled BSS are referred to as Extended Service Set (ESS), the coupling network is called Distribution System (DS).

 In the 2.4 GHz frequency range, 13 frequency channels with a frequency spacing of 5 MHz are available for radio transmission in Germany.
-With a channel bandwidth of approx. 22 MHz, however, only a maximum of 3 channels can be used simultaneously without overlapping.
+With a channel bandwidth of approximately 22 MHz, however, only a maximum of 3 channels can be used simultaneously without overlapping.
 In the frequency range from 5.15 to 5.35 GHz and at 5.47 to 5.725 GHz, a total of 19 channels have been released in Germany at a distance of 20 MHz, subject to conditions.
 With a channel bandwidth of 20 MHz directly adjacent channels are not disturbed here.
 Military and civilian radar and navigation applications also operate in the 5 GHz frequency range, and only systems that support dynamic frequency selection and transmission power adaptation should be used.

 The mechanisms defined in IEEE 802.11 are used exclusively to secure the radio link between the clients and access points.